How can I find out about being a dietitian and being a nutritionist?

 - Complete all sections as requested

-- Supporting documentation will be sought; such as academic transcripts, qualification certificates and any other documentation that provides proof that you have completed and have been awarded the respective accomplishment.
+- Supporting documentation will be sought; such as academic transcripts, qualification certificates and any other documentation that provides proof that you have completed and been awarded the respective accomplishment.
 If you do not include this information, the admissions team will not be able to process your application.
 Missing information could jeopardise your application.

 What will happen at and after the interview?

-- 15 minute interview with up to two people, one will be a member of academic staff.
-Sometimes placement providers are also involved.
+- participate in a 20-minute interview with a member of academic staff and a practice educator.
 This will assess your communication skills, motivation and aptitude for the course

 Can I study Dietetics part-time?